ddettloff17/marketing-funnel-project/README.md

 Final modeled outputs include campaign-level funnel performance, conversion rates, and attributed revenue, structured for direct use in Power BI to support ongoing reporting and visualization.

 <h2>Insights Deep Dive</h2>

+<h3>Data Cleaning and Preparation</h3>

+The analysis began with cleaning and standardizing multiple raw datasets to ensure accurate joins, consistent metrics, and reliable reporting.
+Initial data inspection revealed inconsistent formatting, mixed data types, and non-standardized values across key fields.

+Key cleaning actions were performed in Excel, including:

+Standardizing event types into a controlled set of funnel stages (view, add_to_cart, checkout, purchase)

+Removing currency symbols and text from revenue fields to enable numeric aggregation

+Normalizing campaign source values to support clean joins across datasets

+Creating parallel cleaned columns while preserving raw data for auditability

+As part of the cleaning process, a structured data quality issue log was maintained to document known inconsistencies, row impact, and resolution decisions.
+Issues that could not be safely corrected (such as missing emails or blank country values) were intentionally retained as null and handled analytically rather than imputed.
+The full issue log and supporting Excel screenshots are available in the /assets directory.

 <h3>Funnel Modeling and Validation</h3>

 A standardized marketing funnel was explicitly defined to evaluate user progression and identify friction points.
 The funnel model used throughout the analysis is: